"

 Figure 16.3.
 Orthographic Projection Of A Car / Photo Credit: Snebtor, CC BY-NC 2.0

 Most of the time drawings are shown on a print using a method called orthographic projection.
-This is a way of representing a three dimensional object using two dimensional drawings.
-There can be up to six views in a drawing like this, and they are always arranged in the same pattern, like an unfolded cube.
-The front view sometimes called the base view is the primary view and the one from which the others project.
-Note that what is shown in the front view may not be show the actual front of the object being shown, what the detailer or drafter chooses to show in the front view is often the perspective that can display the greatest amount of relevant information and dimensions for fabricating the object.
+This is a way of representing a three-dimensional object using two-dimensional drawings.
+There can be up to six views in a drawing like this (although three views—front, top, and right side—may be all that is needed) and they are always arranged in the same pattern, like an unfolded cube (see Figure 16.3.
+The front view, sometimes called the base view, is the primary view and the one from which the others project.
+It’s important to distinguish that what is shown in the front view may not actually be the front of the object shown; rather, that view is what the detailer or drafter chooses to show since it displays the greatest amount of relevant information and dimensions for fabricating the object.

 A typical arrangement of projected views, with the views labeled, and a pictorial view for reference.
 The object in the views is an L-shaped piece.
 The views are arranged in the same pattern as an unfolded cube or box.
 The front view is roughly centered between all other views.
 The bottom view is placed directly below and in line with the front view.
 The left side and right side views are placed directly to the left and right sides, and in line with, the front view.
 The top view is placed directly above and in line with the front view, with the back view directly above and in line with the top view.
 The pictorial view sits outside of this arrangement in the top right corner of the image.